HPDL-Group/Merak/docs/api_doc.md

 -   loss_scale_window (int, defaults to 1000) -- 'loss_scale_window is a fp16 parameter representing the window over which to raise/lower the dynamic loss scale value.'
 -   hysteresis (int, defaults to 2) -- 'hysteresis is a fp16 parameter representing the delay shift in dynamic loss scaling.'
 -   min_loss_scale (int, defaults to 1) -- 'min_loss_scale is a fp16 parameter representing the minimum dynamic loss scale value.'
+-   custom_partition (float, str, defaults to None) -- 'Customize the partition size of the model.
+Length of list is pipeline_world_size + 1.
+                                                       'Example: [0, 6, 12, 18, 26, ..., last_layer_idx]', Default to None.
+-   no_tie_modules (bool, defaults to False) -- Whether to set tie modules.
+-   save_total_limit (int, defaults to -1) -- Limit the max numbers of checkpoints.
+-   eval_iters (int, defaults to None) -- Number of iterations to run for evaluationvalidation/test for.